na-stewart/ULibSync/README.md

 ULibSync is a Garry's Mod addon that effectively syncs bans, users, and groups.

-ULibSync automatically handles changes locally and syncs them with the database.
+ULibSync automatically handles local changes and syncs them with the database.

 Develop your community stress free and rest easy knowing that banned users stay banned.